chancehudson/anondb/README.md

 In this example we see a database containing `User` and `Post` documents.
 We define primary keys for each, as well as indices over some fields.

-`#[anondb(primary_key = id)]` - each collection must have a primary key that is unique.
+- `#[anondb(primary_key = id)]` - each collection must have a primary key that is unique.
 This may be a compound key over multiple fields.
 Queries over this index returns the document data directly.
 Other indices retrieve document data via indirection (2 reads instead of 1).
-`#[anondb(index = name; unique)]` - constrains usernames to be unique.
+- `#[anondb(index = name; unique)]` - constrains usernames to be unique.
 Inserting a document with a username that already exists will return an error.
-`#[anondb(index = name, created_at)]` - allows sortings and retrieval by username and creation date.
-This compound index will automatically be used to accelerate requests for the following pseudocode queriese:
+- `#[anondb(index = name, created_at)]` - allows sortings and retrieval by username and creation date.
+This compound index will automatically be used to accelerate requests for the following pseudocode queries:

 - `{ name = "username" }`
 - `{ created_at > 19285889 }`
 - `{ name.starts_with("bo") && created_at < 29485959 }`

 In fact, the index on `name` is necessary only for the unique constraint.
 The compound index can serve most queries.
+Note that order matters in indices.
+For example, prefix matching a string works best if the string is later/last in the index.
+Additionally, filtering over `created_at` cannot be accelerated over an index `name, created_at`, but can be accelerated over `created_at, name`.

 Schemas are statically analyzed at compile time.
 Indices can only be formed over types that implement `SerializeLexicographic`.